Can Bitcoin's Hard Cap of 21 Million Be Changed?

 Learn more about Bitcoin’s emission schedule.

 Bitcoin’s hard cap is central to its value proposition, both as a money and an investment.
 Like gold and real estate, Bitcoin is a successful store of value because it’s difficult to increase its supply.
-Thanks to the halving, bitcoin becomes more difficult to produce every four years, and eventually, it will become impossible.
+Thanks to the halving process, bitcoin becomes more difficult to produce about every four years, and eventually, it will become impossible to create new bitcoin.
+This scarcity is one of the reasons why many investors value Bitcoin highly.

 Learn more about why Bitcoin has value.